Scalr/agent-helm/charts/agent-job/README.md

 It uses a job-based model, where each Scalr Run is isolated in its own Kubernetes Job.

+See the [official documentation](https://docs.scalr.io/docs/agent-pools) for more information about Scalr Agents.

 > [!WARNING]
 > This chart is in Alpha, and implementation details are subject to change.